Expat Unemployment: What to Do if You Lose Your Job Overseas

 Since you were capable of finding your original job overseas, you might already have trusted resources for finding work abroad.
 There are many forums and publications that help expats connect with future employers in other countries.
-For an overview of the international working landscape, click here.

 Note: An increasing number of people are finding remote work opportunities, allowing them to essentially live and work from anywhere…or everywhere.
 Just be mindful that while remote work is increasing in opportunity and pay scale, it may not satisfy work permit requirements in your residence country.

 This is especially true if the company is not located in the country you are applying for residence in.
 Consult an immigration authority to make sure you can maintain your residency with the job opportunity you’re considering.
 You may need to alter the type of document you are applying for based on the source of income you’re receiving.

 Here is probably the most extensive ebook on Everything You Ever Wanted To Know About Eliminating Your Taxes, Protecting Your Assets And Regaining Privacy Over Your Life And Investments.
 It is called The Ultimate Guide To Going Offshore.
 Visit our bookstore to purchase it today!